 We all have negative energy buried deep within us.
-On a subtle, mostly subconscious level, that energy is taking a toll on everything we do.
+On a subtle, mostly subconscious level, that energy is taking a emotional toll on everything we do.
 At the very least it is occupying space that could be filled with positive empowering energy.

-There was a time when I focused exclusively on the positive, while neglecting to give due attention to getting rid of the toxic negative residue that had accumulated over time.
+There was a time when I focused exclusively on the positive, while neglecting to give due attention to getting rid of the negative emotional residue that had accumulated over time.
 This was partially because I wasn’t fully aware of its presence, and partly because I didn’t understand the implications of not dealing with it.

-Where does negative energy come from?
+Where does negative emotional energy come from?

-What you may not realize is that, in addition to those more obvious sources, there are little things that you might be doing every day that generate equally damaging negative emotional and neurological side effects.
+What you may not realize is this, in addition to those more obvious sources, there are little things that you might be doing every day that generate equally damaging negative emotional and neurological side effects.
 Here are some possible candidates.

-7 common negative energy generators
+7 common generators of negative emotional energy

 1. Viewing life through negative filters.
 Our perception creates our view of reality.
 If we see life through negative filters it will skew the way we experience everything.
 More specifically, it will amplify the negative and minimize the positive.
 On an emotional level we will generate and store that negative energy and, like small doses of poison, it will accumulate and destroy the quality of our life.